Covert Vehicle Misguidance and Its Detection: A Hypothesis Testing Game over Continuous-Time Dynamics: Introduction

 Similar games between the attacker and the detector have been studied by many authors in the systems and control community.
 For example, the works \cite{bai2017data, guo2018worst,shang2021worst} adopted the hypothesis testing theory to characterize covert FDI attacks against control systems.
 Invoking Stein's lemma, \cite{bai2017data} introduced the notion of $\epsilon$-stealthiness as measured by relative entropy.
 The worst-case degradation of linear control systems attainable by $\epsilon$-stealthy attacks was studied in \cite{guo2018worst,shang2021worst}.
 Sequential and composite hypothesis testing frameworks have also been proposed (e.g., \cite{zhang2017statistical,salimi2019sequential} to name a few) for anomaly detection.

 Despite recent progress, existing applications of hypothesis testing frameworks to control systems are limited to discrete-time settings.
-The goal of this paper is to formulate the aforementioned zero-sum game in a continuous-time setting to broaden the scope of the literature.
+The goal of this paper is to broaden the scope of the literature by formulating the aforementioned zero-sum game in continuous time based on the generalized Neyman-Pearson theory \cite{cvitanic2001generalized}.
 We make the following methodological contributions: \begin{enumerate}[leftmargin=*] \item We propose a novel zero-sum game formulation to model the competition between the attacker and the detector over continuous-time dynamics.
 Instead of taking relative entropy as a stealthiness measure for granted (the operational meaning of relative entropy in continuous-time hypothesis testing scenarios is not well-established in the literature), we use more fundamental quantities, such as probabilities of type I and type II errors and the probability of successful attacks, to formulate the game.
-While the attack scenario we consider in this paper is simple, the proposed game framework is flexible enough to accommodate more general attack models. \item We show that a constant bias injection attack as the attacker's strategy and a likelihood ratio test as the detector's strategy constitute the unique saddle point of the game.
+While the game considered in this paper is simple, the results and methodologies we present are canonical and allow for various generalizations in future studies. \item We show that a constant bias injection attack as the attacker's strategy and a likelihood ratio test as the detector's strategy constitute the unique saddle point of the game.
 The proof is based on Girsanov's theorem and the generalized Neyman-Pearson lemma. \item We analyze the exponent of the type II error as a function of the horizon length of the game and show that the first-order asymptote coincides with the relative entropy.
 This result is reminiscent of classical Stein's lemma.
 We also quantify the second-order asymptote, providing a tighter estimate of the error probability in the finite horizon length regime. \end{enumerate}